 Do you live in another Nordic country and work in Norway as an artiste or sportsman?

 This applies to persons living in another Nordic country who work as an artiste or sportsman in Norway.
-This information only applies to tax on earned income.
+This information only applies to tax on your income as an artiste.

 Taxation in Norway

 If you work or perform as an artiste or sportsman in Norway, on board a Norwegian ship or in the Norwegian sector of the North Sea, your income is taxable in Norway.

 In this context the term "artiste" includes musicians, stage actors, film actors and participants in the making of films and recordings for use on radio and television.
 The term "sportsman" also covers e.g. golfers, horse-riders, motor sportsmen and yachtsmen, plus participants in billiard, chess and bridge competitions.
 Furthermore, the term "artiste" also includes persons giving performances with a political, social, religious or charitable content.

 Limited tax liability

 If you do not stay in Norway for long enough to become a resident, you will be taxed according to the rules in the Foreign Artists Taxation Act.